 138 In this sense Armin von Bogdandy, 'Verwaltungsrecht im europäischen Rechtsraum - Perspektiven einer Disziplin' in: Armin von Bogdandy, Sabino Cassese and Peter M. Huber (eds), Handbuch Ius Publicum Europaeum, vol. IV, (C.F.
-Müller 2011), 3, 23 ff legal systems and their cultural backgrounds.
-140 Regardless of whether this ideal comes to fruition or not, it is evident that comparative administrative law will play a major role, in Germany as in other European countries, in meeting the practical needs of European cooperation and integration.
+Müller 2011), 3, 32 ff.

 139 In order to practise as a lawyer in Germany, one has to pass a two-year clerkship and a second state examination.